 DEVELOPER TOOLS

-The AMW Association mission is to develop and advance the use of standards and technology that enable more effective networked media workflows.
+AMWA provides worldwide leadership in developing and advancing the use of media standards and technology that enable more effective networked media workflows.

 The Association has a number of projects in progress.
 Members of the AMWA work closely with committees at standards bodies like the SMPTE to ensure that work is not duplicated, and that the AMWA specifications are aligned with International standards.